Xilinx/finn/docs/finn/nw_prep.rst

 Dataflow Partitioning
 =====================

 In the next step the graph is split and the part consisting of HLS layers is further processed in the FINN flow.
 The parent graph containing the non-HLS layers remains.
 The PE and SIMD are set to 1 by default, so the result is a network of only HLS layers with maximum folding.
-The model can be verified using the *npysim* simulation.
+The model can be verified using the *cppsim* simulation.
 It is a simulation using C++ and is described in more detail in chapter :ref:`verification`.

 Folding
 =======

 To adjust the folding, the values for PE and SIMD can be increased to achieve also an increase in the performance.
-The result can be verified using the same simulation flow as for the network with maximum folding (*npysim* using C++), for details please have a look at chapter :ref:`verification`.
+The result can be verified using the same simulation flow as for the network with maximum folding (*cppsim* using C++), for details please have a look at chapter :ref:`verification`.

 The result is a network of HLS layers with desired folding and it can be passed to :ref:`vivado_synth`.